frictionlessdata/datapackage/patterns/README.md

   Cons:

-  * a relationship is not a property of a Field
+  * A relationship is not a property of a Field

   Example: